hernanmd/pi/README.md

   - PI can install packages from SmalltalkHub (GitHub repositories is currently work in progress).
   - Package and username search is case-sensitive.
   - Assume only one image in a directory.
 Future version will add support for multiple images.
-  - For GitHub repositories:
-    - If it has "pharo" as topic, it will be listed.
+  - For GitHub repositories: If it has "pharo" as topic, it will be listed.
-    - If jq (a command line JSON processor) is not available, it will be downloaded to the directory where pi was executed.
-  - For SmalltalkHub repositories:
-    - If xmllint is not available, it will be downloaded to the directory where pi was executed.

 ## Examples